MicrosoftDocs/cpp-docs/docs/cpp/ASAN/asan-top-level.md

 This MSDN article will cover all the information needed to enable your builds for any of the three workflows listed above.
 The information will be specific to the Microsoft Windows 10 platform and supplement existing documentation from [Google, Apple and GCC](#Google,-Apple-and-GCC-documentation).
 We start with a simple command line use of the compiler and linker.

-> [!NOTE] Current support is limited to x86 and AMD64 on Windows10. **Customer feedback** would help us prioritize shipping these sanitizers in the future: -fsanitize=thread, -fsanitize=leak, -fsanitize=memory, -fsanitize=hwaddress or -fsanitize=undefined.
+> [!NOTE] Current support is limited to x86 and AMD64 on Windows 10. **Customer feedback** would help us prioritize shipping these sanitizers in the future: -fsanitize=thread, -fsanitize=leak, -fsanitize=memory, -fsanitize=hwaddress or -fsanitize=undefined.

 ## Simple command line interface